Psychology (Psychological Science), BS

-In addition to coursework, the BS program in psychology with a concentration in psychological science offers students the opportunity to work alongside faculty researching exciting new questions.
-Students are also able to apply their knowledge through internships that help prepare them for interesting careers that provide opportunities for them to use their knowledge of psychology.
+In addition to coursework, the BS program in psychology with a concentration in psychological science offers students the opportunity to work alongside renowned faculty researching exciting new questions.
+Students study human and animal behavior, such as how humans manage stress and emotions and how body image affects a sense of identity.
+They also are able to apply their knowledge through internships that help prepare them for interesting careers that provide opportunities for them to use their knowledge of psychology.

 Required Courses (Major Map)

 What if: See how your courses can be applied to another major and find out how to change your major.

 At a Glance: program details